KeibiSoft/KeibiDrop/README.md

 ## Disclaimer

 We used **GPT-4o (in Monday mode)** for dopamine kicks, memes, and to generate some code and docs.
+Since November 2025, we also use **Claude Code** for development.

 We gained the knowledge in this space without relying on ~AI~ sycophancy.

-The first version has some red flags:
+Current status:
-1. There is no file transfer resume on lost connection.
+- File transfers resume automatically on reconnection.
-2. Private keys and session keys are stored in memory (no TPM/secure enclave integration yet).
+- Private keys and session keys live in memory only — they are destroyed on application exit (no TPM/secure enclave integration yet).

-Thus treat it as a functional demo.
+Treat it as a functional demo.
 We plan to maintain it and improve it as resources permit.

 > Re-reading all this word soup in the README, makes me think about writing novels inside a code project, where the foot notes live inside the git commit message, the comments provide the narrators voice, and the code the action flow.